amrit110/safe_problem/README.md

 Note that this is the worst case, if the beam hits every mirror.

-* If the forward laser beam trace does not reach the detector, we need to find the location to place the mirror.
+* If the forward laser beam trace does not reach the detector, we need to find the locations where a mirror can be placed.
 This can be computed if we ran a backward laser beam trace from the detector.
 The points of intersection of the backward trace with the forward trace are possible locations where a mirror can be placed to open the safe.